-Besides editing text and images, you can use Acrobat DC for large scale organization of your document.
+Besides editing text and images, you can use Acrobat Pro for large-scale organization of your document.
 Page thumbnails make it simple to rearrange the pages of your document using drag-and-drop.

 Pages can be inserted and deleted from a right-click menu.